AvolitesLtd/TitanManual/docs/networking/connecting-the-arena-to-a-network.md

 sidebar_label: Connecting the Diamond 9 or Arena to a network
 ---

-The Diamond 9 and Arena consoles are different to the other Titan consoles because they have a built-in network switch and an optical network connection.  **This section applies only to the Diamond 9 and Arena consoles.**
+The Diamond 9, Diamond 7 and Arena consoles are different to the other Titan consoles because they have a built-in network switch and (for D9 and Arena) an optical network connection.  **This section applies only to the Diamond 9, Diamond 7 and
+Arena consoles.**

-## Optical Connections
+## Optical Connections (D9 and Arena)

 The optical network connector is a Neutrik opticalCON which uses multimode fibre.
 On the Arena the connector is a Duo, a single connector is fitted as standard, but a second